Published: 2024-08-20 | Updated: 2025-08-27

 If you want to define a build arg, just add it as an environment

-variable in Coolfiy UI and use it in docker-compose-yml
+variable in Coolfiy UI and use it in docker-compose-yml.

 [!IMPORTANT]